-SeavView has released its first two integrated thematic data collections, one from data collected in the area of the OOI Pioneer Array, and one around the Hawaii Ocean Timeseries station.
+SeavView has released its first integrated thematic data collections, based around the OOI Pioneer Array and the Hawaii Ocean Timeseries station.
 Access to both ODV and NetCDF versions fo the collections are available through the SeaView data access webpage at seaviewdata.org

 The SeaView Team

 - Danie Kinkade, Woods Hole Oceanographic Institution

 - Adam Shepherd, Woods Hole Oceanographic Institution